5 Buffet-Style Restaurant Concepts

 All You Can Eat

 Just as the name implies, this type of buffet offers guests the most bang for their buck.
-Typically customers pay one price and serve themselves from different stations, ranging from hot items, a salad bar, and dessert station.
-Many restaurants, like Old Country Buffet or HomeTown Buffet, offer this type of service.
-As the obesity epidemic in the United States continues to rise, the all-you-can-eat buffets are losing popularity.
+Typically customers pay one price and serve themselves from different stations featuring appetizers, a salad bar, hot items, or desserts.
+Many restaurants, such as Old Country Buffet or Ryan's, offer this buffet-style service.
+However, as the obesity epidemic in the United States continues to rise, the all-you-can-eat buffets are losing popularity.

 Many restaurants will offer a buffet as a restaurant promotion or for special occasions.
 For example, as a restaurant promotion, a restaurant might offer a special seafood buffet on the first Friday of every month.
 Or they might offer a special Mother’s Day brunch buffet instead of a regular menu.

 Restaurants who offer catering services use buffets to feed large groups of people quickly and efficiently.
-Weddings, business meetings, holiday parties are all ideal situations for a catered buffet.
-Restaurants can also provide catered buffets off-site, expanding their business further.
+Weddings, business meetings, and holiday parties are all ideal situations for a catered buffet.
+Restaurants can also provide catered buffets off site, expanding their business further.

 A classic dining option, buffets will always be a popular choice for large gatherings and other special occasions.
+Restaurant owners can dress up their buffets with elegant food and drink pairings and unique presentations for special events.
 As a stand-alone restaurant theme, buffets have fallen out of favor, but they are still an excellent way to provide catering services for large crowds.
-Restaurant owners can dress up their buffets with elegant food and drink pairings and unique presentations.